cpowel10/devops-final/README.md

 Grafana provides a way to visualize that data through graphs and level of reporting and alerting.
-Grafana doesnt have any data, it bhas to extract the data , it has to extract data from all data sources like mysql, loki, promethues,
+Grafana doesnt have any data, it has to extract the data , it has to extract data from all data sources like mysql, loki, promethues,

 Organizations utilizez Grafana for monitoring logs